 What We Are Doing.
-We take this incident and the security of information in our care seriously.
-Upon discovering the incident, we promptly took steps to assess and secure our network and to investigate the nature and scope of the event.
-We also implemented additional security measures as appropriate to prevent the recurrence of this type of event.
+We take this incident and the security of the information in our care seriously.
+In response to the incident, we promptly took steps to assess and secure our network and to conduct an investigation into the full nature and scope of the incident.
+Additionally, we worked to implement additional security measures as appropriate to further mitigate the reoccurrence of this type of event and reviewed policies and procedures related to data security.

 What You Can Do.
 We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors.
-You may also review the information contained in the Steps You Can Take to Help Protect Your Information on the following page of this letter.
+You may also review the information contained in the Steps You Can Take to Help Protection Information section on the following page of this letter.